raspberrypilearning/push-button-stop-motion/worksheet.md

 1. Press `F5` to run the script.

-1. Without closing the Python window, return to the file manager window and you'll see the new file `image2.jpg`.
-Double-click to view the picture.
+1. You should see `image.jpg` saved on your Desktop.
+Double-click the icon to open the image.

 1. If the picture is upside-down you can either reposition your camera using a mount, or leave it as it is and tell Python to flip the image.
 To do this, add the following lines: